dattar321/Voting-app-for-meal/readme.md

 ![image](https://github.com/dattar321/Voting-app-for-meal/assets/42374695/b0cfd93e-1945-43b1-90fb-568a706bd5ed)

-At the top of the page, there is a section displaying today's selected food.A scheduler is implemented to reset the vote count to 0 after a specified period.
-If no votes are cast during this time, the system intelligently selects a random menu, ensuring a delightful dining experience for users.
+At the top of the page, there is a section displaying today's selected food.
 The user's username and logout option are on the top-right corner.
+A scheduler is implemented to reset the vote count to 0 after a specified period.
+If no votes are cast during this time, the system intelligently selects a random menu.

 Menus can be selected on this page, and if selected, the card's color will turn green.
 A "Submit Vote" button is available at the bottom.
-However, if the user has already voted today, they won't be able to vote again:
+However, if the user has already voted today, he/she won't be able to vote again:

 ![image](https://github.com/dattar321/Voting-app-for-meal/assets/42374695/a1d7d46c-37cb-4b05-bd0c-0186ab71c1fc)